 In Stage 2, all students undertake further compulsory study in each of Applied Mathematics, Pure Mathematics and Statistics.
 These modules develop relevant knowledge and experience of more theoretical concepts and further analytical techniques.
-These modules have a weight of 90 credits in all programmes.
-Students also take a compulsory 10 credit module in computing relevant to Mathematics and Statistics.
-Most students will take a Mathematical Skills and Career Management module and a Group Project module.
-These may be replaced by up to 20 credits of modules offered elsewhere in the University at the appropriate level, provided that the alternative modules cover comparable skills.
+This comprises 120 credits of compulsory material.

 In Stage 3, a wide choice of modules is provided, extending over the three subject areas.
 This allows students either to specialise or to continue to study a broad curriculum.
-There is also a further opportunity to take modules from outside the School (up to 20 credits) at the appropriate level.
+There is also a further opportunity to take modules from outside the school (up to 20 credits) at the appropriate level.